 Maine: Suspension of enforcement on retailers and redemption centers for failing to accept beverage containers; Effective March 18 – 31, extended to April 30.
 Maine Recycling and Returnable Services (TOMRA) and CLYNK are both operating and picking up from redemption centers.
 See: Official announcement from Maine DEP and announcement from CLYNK.com.
 April 15 extension: personal communication with Scott Wilson, Maine Department of Environmental Protection.

 Michigan: Temporary requirement to suspend activities that are not necessary to sustain or protect life, defining bottle return as not an essential service or critical infrastructure.
 "There will be no change in the deposit collected at the time of purchase during this temporary suspension of bottle return services."
 See: Michigan Executive Order, No. 2020-21.
 On June 1, the MI Department of Treasury announced that a phased re-opening would begin on June 15.
 Phase 1 requires retailers to provide reverse vending machine (RVM) or front-of-store redemption while complying with state safety protocols; they may limit their hours or per person return volumes.
-See Treasury announcement here.
+See Phase 1 Treasury announcement here.
 Phase 2 will begin on October 5, 2020, requiring all retailers with RVMs to reopen their redemption facilities.
 Other redemption facilities operating with more face-to-face contact may reopen "at their discretion."
 See Phase 2 Treasury announcement here.
 Effective Oct.
 15, MI expanded this requirement by mandating that all retailers with bottle and can return facilities - whether serviced by RVMs, staffed by employees or a combination of both - must resume the collection of returnables and refund customer deposits, while ensuring compliance with all state-mandated safety protocols to protect workers and the public; see Notice Regarding Michigan's Bottle Deposit Return Program.
 On June 29, 2021, the State issued a reminder that all redemption facilities must be open and fully operational, as before the temporary suspension due to the Covid pandemic; see Notice Regarding Michigan's Bottle Deposit Return Program.